DevTools logo

 </RequirePermission>

-1. Add the common package if not already added
+1. Add the common package to the frontend if you did not already

 Copy